Marak/webservice.js/ReadMe.md

 ## async web-service calls

-all web-service calls are assumed to be synchronous by default. this means, that if you call a method from the web-service, it will return instantly. if the method you called required a callback, this callback will never fire. the browser will return a blank screen. if you want to specify a method to be asyncronous, simply add "/async" as the last argument in your route.
+all web-service calls are assumed to be synchronous by default. this means, that if you call a method from the web-service, it will return instantly. if the method you called required a callback, this callback will never fire. if you want to specify a method to be asyncronous, simply add "/async" as the last argument in your route.

 ####async method example